SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 **When we have an exception:**
 - The program execution stops
 - The exception travels over the stack
-   - Until a matching catch block is reached to handle it
+   - until a matching catch block is reached to handle it

 Unhandled exceptions display an error message.